meiwenPKU/SleepNet-Advanced/README.md

 # SleepNet-Advanced

 This repository is created by Hemin Yang (hyang350@gatech.edu) and Chenyang Shi (cs3000@columbia.edu) for the final project in Gatech cse 6250 2018 spring, containing the source codes which try to reproduce the results reported in [SleepNet](https://arxiv.org/pdf/1707.08262.pdf).
-However, a different dataset ([SHHS](https://sleepdata.org/datasets/shhs)) will be used because the dataset used in [SleepNet](https://arxiv.org/pdf/1707.08262.pdf) is not publicaly available
+However, we use a different dataset ([SHHS](https://sleepdata.org/datasets/shhs)) because the dataset used in [SleepNet](https://arxiv.org/pdf/1707.08262.pdf) is not publicaly available

-Please follow the following steps to reproduce our results
+Please follow the belowing steps to reproduce our results

 # Step 1: download the orgininal data
 1.1) download the annotation xml files for shhs1 from https://sleepdata.org/datasets/shhs/files/polysomnography/annotations-events-nsrr/shhs1